CAAPIM/apim-charts/charts/portal/README.md

 | TSSG sync | `dev-portal-sync.example.com` | `sync.example.com` |
 | API analytics | `dev-portal-analytics.example.com` | `analytics.example.com` |

+## Troubleshooting

+### RabbitMQ won't start

+* The Chart was deleted and re-installed
+RabbitMQ credentials are auto-generated on install, these are bound to the volume that is created.

+- Remove RabbitMQ Replicas (scale to 0)

+   $ kubectl get statefulset rabbitmq -n <namespace> (take note of the total replicas, will likely be 1 or 3)
+   $ kubectl scale statefulset rabbitmq --replicas=0 -n <namespace>
+   $ kubectl get pvc -n <namespace> | grep rabbitmq

+- For each data-rabbitmq-0|1|2 is returned

+   $ kubectl kubectl delete pvc data-rabbitmq-0|1|2 -n <namespace>

+- Add RabbitMQ Replicas (scale to 1|3)

+   $ kubectl scale statefulset rabbitmq --replicas=1|3 -n <namespace>

+* Your Kubernetes nodes failed or RabbitMQ crashed.
+If the RabbitMQ nodes are stopped or removed out of order, there is a chance that it won't be restored correctly.

+- Set force boot to true

+In your <my-values.yaml> file, set rabbitmq.```clustering.forceBoot:true```

+- Upgrade the Chart

+   $ helm upgrade <release-name> --set-file <values-from-install> --set <values-from-install> -f <my-values.yaml> layer7/portal

 ## Disclaimer
 This repository is currently in Beta.